Skip to main content

 Residency: Regions Hospital

-Sakib Motalib, MD, serves as the National Director of Clinical Education for US Acute Care Solutions (USACS).
+Sakib Motalib, MD, serves as the National Director of Clinical Education for USACS.
 In this leadership role, he oversees clinical education programs on a national scale, working closely with USACS' quality, risk, and documentation leadership to align education with best practices in patient care, safety, and clinical excellence.

 With over a decade of diverse clinical experience, Dr. Motalib has worked across a variety of hospital settings—from high-acuity academic centers to community hospitals—giving him a broad, adaptable approach to emergency medicine.
 He currently practices at Inova Fairfax Hospital, home to one of the busiest emergency departments in the United States, providing high-quality, high-volume emergency care.